TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          If set, the default JavaScript in the header will be removed.

-         The default JavaScript is the blurLink function and browser detection variables.
+         The default JavaScript are the browser detection variables.

          **Special case:** If the value is "**external**", then the default JavaScript is written to a temporary file and included from that file.
          See "inlineStyle2TempFile" below.

-         Depends on the compatibility mode (see the Update wizard under Tools > Install):

-         *compatibility mode < 4.0: 0*

-         *compatibility mode >= 4.0: 1*

          **Examples:** ::

             config.removeDefaultJS = external
             config.removeDefaultJS = 1

+   Default
+         1